 Disclaimer: I’m not a professional calibrator.
 This guide distills what I’ve learned from trusted sources into a simple, practical reference.
 If you’re after highly technical or professional calibration advice, I’d recommend going straight to the specialists.

-Coming from a background in graphic design, I’ve been conditioned to caremore about picture accuracy, and that’s definitely spilled over into my gaming habits.
+Coming from a background in graphic design, I’ve been conditioned to care more about picture accuracy, and that’s definitely spilled over into my gaming habits.
 I want to experience games as close to their creators’ intent as possible.

+When I bought my first TV, an LG C1 OLED, I dove straight into the display settings knowing that out-of-the-box presets are often less than ideal.
 If you’re an LG OLED TV user like me, I recommend checking out the two HDTVTest videos below.
 They cover the best picture settings for both general viewing and gaming, with a focus on preserving creator intent.

 Note: for professional work, you’ll still want to have your display properly calibrated.